mcblueglade/LegalEaseBE/README.md

 I would also improve upon by expanding the unit tests.

-I would also implement OpenAPI Swagger deinitions to document the api.
+I would also implement OpenAPI Swagger definitions to document the api.

 ## Running
 Starting the backend: